pyeventsourcing/esdbclient/README.md

 )

 # Iterate over "read response" to get recorded events.
-# The recorded events may be deserialized to domain events
+# The recorded events may be deserialized to domain event
-# objects of different types, then used to reconstruct an
+# objects of different types and used to reconstruct an
 # aggregate in a domain model.
 recorded_events = tuple(read_response)